-After an unreconciled period of time, I slowly regained my senses and after a brief self exam, I was relieved to find no blood or broken bones.
-Looking up to the hillside above I found validation in what incredibly I thought to have seen…..an insanely small bearded man, clad in Bavarian hiking gear peering down at me.
+After an unreconciled period of time, I slowly regained my senses.
+Looking up to the hillside above I found validation to what incredibly I thought to have seen…..an insanely small bearded man, clad in Bavarian hiking gear peering down at me.
 He seemed in that moment more curious than compassionate.

-With each step uphill his scale oddly seemed to remain extremely minuscule in stature (by my measure, not more than four inches in height!)….. as I approached the top of the bank he began a series of tumbles and flips worthy of an olympian gymnast.
+With each step I made back uphill his scale oddly seemed to remain extremely minuscule in stature (by my measure, not more than four inches in height!)….. as I approached the top of the bank he began a series of tumbles and flips worthy of an olympian gymnast.
 I managed to blurt out “what are you”?
 He responded (while launching into, what I must admit, was a stupendous 360 degree back flip) with a high pitched taunting-like laugh.
-The little man suddenly ran off, hoisting a miniature alpine horn to his mouth and played an annoying song much like an old Dick Dale surf tune morphed with an overture worthy of a Genghis Kahn calvary charge.
+The little man suddenly ran off, hoisting a miniature alpine horn to his mouth playing an annoying song much like an old Dick Dale surf tune morphed with an overture worthy of a Genghis Kahn calvary charge.

-I spent the next half hour slogging downhill in disbelief, trying to come to terms with what had just happened, knowing that if I shared it with others, it would only build on the consensus of what many thought of me and what was already considered my intensely “exaggerated imagination”.
+I spent the next half hour slogging downhill in disbelief, trying to come to terms with what had just happened, knowing that if I shared it with others, it would only build on the consensus of what many already thought of me and what was unanimously considered my intensely “exaggerated imagination”.

 Days slipped into more months until the years eventually erased entirely my clarity of the encounter with the small annoying Bavarian.
 I was no longer certain what came first, his sighting or my head meeting the boulder that day I veered off the trail.
 I’d since had many treks along the same mountain path with my Grandfather without further incident.

 On my fourteenth birthday, Grandfather Simon felt it appropriate that I join in the ceremony of the pipe prior to his sharing of that evening’s story.
 I was honored to be accepted into the ritual, feeling it somehow symbolic of being welcomed into his circle of Ancient Storytellers.